jjimenezshaw/NSRS-2022-PROJ/README.md

 # NSRS-2022-PROJ
-Auxiliary DB for PROJ with alpha and beta data from NATRF2022 and friends.
+Auxiliary DB for PROJ with beta data from NATRF2022 and friends.

 ## Modernized National Spatial Reference System